 Trip Summary and Itinerary Map

-Drive by Lake Karum, one of the two hyper-saline lakes in the Danakil Depression.
-Lake Karum is one of the most visually striking lakes on Earth.
+- Drive by Lake Asale, one of the two hyper-saline lakes in the Danakil Depression.
+Lake Asale is one of the most visually striking lakes on Earth.

 Day 1: Mekele to Erta Ale

 At Mekele, you’ll meet the rest of your tour group and pile into the Toyota Landcruisers that will take you into the Danakil in convoy.
 You’ll begin the drive into the Danakil Depression at around 9AM.
 The roads leading out of Mekele are smooth and asphalted, and as you drive further out of town there are some wonderful views of the Tigrayan landscape.

 As you drive further towards the Afar region, the roads get rougher until you reach the Danakil desert.
 Here, the roads are a maze of solidified lava, rock and sand with an occasional palm lined oasis.
 You’ll stop for lunch at the roadside where your cooking team will do you proud, before continuing on to Aksoma, the base camp of the Erta Ale volcano.
 The drive form Mekele to Aksoma is around 6 hours.

 At Aksoma, your cooking team will prepare dinner which will be served around 5PM.
 As the sun begins to dip behind the horizon, you begin the 3-hour hike up Erta Ale.
 Camels will transport mattresses, blankets and additional water up the volcano.

 The trek is a 3-hour walk along a gentle incline.
 You’ll reach the crater rim around 11PM, where the fiery lava lake awaits.